Looking for a reliable WordPress security plugin and are deliberating between Sucuri vs WordFence?

 The Scanner area provides detailed information about the time of the last scan, the scanning frequency, and the status of the core integrity checks.

-In the Alerts section, you will find the option to define the recipient of the alert emails.
-There are separate options to define the subject of the alert email, maximum number of alerts per hour, and which events should trigger an alert email.
+You can customize the recipient of the alert emails, define the subject of the alert email, the maximum number of alerts per hour, and which events should trigger an alert email.

-Sucuri Security allows you to ignore the scan and alert for specific situations.
+Sucuri Security allows you to customize the scan and alerts for specific situations.

 Similarly, it is possible to ignore the alerts from specific post types, especially the ones created by third-party plugins.

 Now that you've seen all of the capabilities of Sucuri, why not have a direct look at Sucuri?
 Click below to visit the Sucuri website to download the plugin.

 Following our complete Sucuri review, our first security plugin in our comparison, we now see how Wordfence vs Sucuri would fare.